oversizedcanoe/fmz-scraper/README.md

 # fmz_scraper
-The Ontario Fisheries Management Zone (FMZ) website ([link](https://www.ontario.ca/page/ontario-fishery-regulations-variation-orders)) contains information regarding fishing zones in Ontario, Canada.
+The Ontario Fisheries Management Zone (FMZ) [website](https://www.ontario.ca/page/ontario-fishery-regulations-variation-orders) contains information regarding fishing zones in Ontario, Canada.
 A key part of this information is when fishing seasons are 'open'.
 'Open' season means it is legal to target a certain species of fish.

-Some fish species are open year round, and some are closed all year.
-Some have "easy to read" limits like "January 1 to March 1".
-However, most species which I target have limits which are less straightforward, such as "third Saturday in June to December 15" or "Friday before fourth Saturday in April to third Friday in November".
-When you combine 3-4 of these limits (as on any given body of water, there are typically 3-4 fish which can be targetted), all in different formats, it can be difficult trying to think "What can I target next weekend?".
-This is especially true when you live in near 2-3 different zones -- if you target Bass, Pike, Walleye, and Muskie (one can dream), and live near 3 different zones, this can be 12 different date ranges to keep track of, each formatted differently.
+Season limits are listed on the website in one of many formats, with no rhyme or reason as to when one is used over another:
+- 'Open all year'
+- 'Closed all year'
+- 'Labour Day'
+- 'January 1 to March 1'
+- 'third Saturday in June to December 15'
+- 'Friday before third Saturday in June to December 15'

+In addition, some have two separate limits, i.e. 'January 1 to March 1 and third Saturday in June to December 15'.

+If you are targeting 3-4 species of fish, and live near 3 different zones, this can be 12 or more date ranges to keep track of.

 ````fmz_scraper```` is a tool to help with improve this.